jamie-lord/Lord.technology/_posts/2025-06-14-securing-llm-agents-against-prompt-injection-through-design-patterns.md

 Traditional security approaches fall short here.
 Heuristic detection systems create cat-and-mouse games with attackers.
 Input sanitisation struggles with the creative flexibility of natural language.
 User confirmation mechanisms, whilst theoretically sound, create friction that undermines the automation benefits that make agents valuable in the first place.

-The researchers' insight is profound in its simplicity: once an LLM agent has processed untrusted input, it must be constrained so that such input cannot trigger consequential actions.
+The researchers' insight is simple: once an LLM agent has processed untrusted input, it must be constrained so that such input cannot trigger consequential actions.
 This principle drives all six proposed design patterns.

 ## Six Patterns for Secure Agent Design